Floydlang/floyd/docs/README.md

 3. Visual and interactive tools

-4. Carefully destilled set of syntactical features to move focus to the *system* rather than the inside of functions
+4. Carefully distilled set of syntactical features to move focus to the *system* rather than the inside of functions

 5. Feels like simple imperative programming but with the best bits of functional programming sneaked in discretely